wardweistra/Parkour.Spot/DEPLOYMENT.md

 ---

-**Your ParkourSpot app is successfully deployed and ready for users! 🎉**
+**Your Parkour.Spot app is successfully deployed and ready for users! 🎉**